2001–02 Minnesota Timberwolves season

 During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, Garnett and Szczerbiak were both selected for the 2002 NBA All-Star Game, as members of the Western Conference All-Star team; it was Szczerbiak's first and only All-Star appearance.
 Garnett finished in twelfth place in Most Valuable Player voting, and also finished in second place in Defensive Player of the Year voting, behind Ben Wallace of the Detroit Pistons.

-However, in the Western Conference First Round of the 2002 NBA playoffs, the Timberwolves lost to the Dallas Mavericks in three straight games, and losing in the opening round of the NBA playoffs for the sixth straight year.
+In the Western Conference First Round of the 2002 NBA playoffs, the Timberwolves faced off against the 4th–seeded Dallas Mavericks, who were led by the All-Star trio of Dirk Nowitzki, Steve Nash and Michael Finley.
+The Timberwolves lost the first two games to the Mavericks on the road at the American Airlines Center, before losing Game 3 at home, 115–102 at the Target Center, thus losing the series in a three-game sweep.
+It was the sixth consecutive year that the Timberwolves lost in the opening round of the NBA playoffs.

+The Timberwolves finished 14th in the NBA in home-game attendance, with an attendance of 731,673 at the Target Center during the regular season.
 Following the season, Billups signed as a free agent with the Detroit Pistons, while Pack was released to free agency, and veteran forward Sam Mitchell, who was the only member left from the team's inaugural season, retired.